UPPMAX/R-matlab-julia-HPC/docs/advanced/parallel_computing/README.md

 # Parallel computation

-!!! question "Learning outcomes"
+!!! info "Learning outcomes"

     - I can name and describe 3 types of parallel computation
     - I can explain at least 1 advantage of parallel computation
     - I can explain at least 2 disadvantages of parallel computation
     - I can explain how to use my computational resources effectively

-???- info "For teachers"
+???- note "For teachers"

     Teaching goals are: